alisson-t-bucchi/cost-of-living-ai-ml/README.md

 - Generate a graphic bar comparing Estimated monthly cost and Average net salary between cities from a selected country.
 - Predict values of costs of living using Linear Regression

+## 🐍 Requirements:

-🐍 Requirements: make sure you have the following installed on your machine:
+Make sure you have the following installed on your machine:
 - Python 3.8 or higher
 - Libraries listed in requirements.txt

-🚀 Installation
+## 🚀 Installation:
-Clone the repository or download the files.
+1. Clone the repository or download the files.
 ```
 git clone <repository-url>
 cd <repository-name>
 ```
-1. Install the dependencies.
+2. Install the dependencies.
 ```
 pip install -r requirements.txt
 ```
 Ensure that the cost-of-living.csv are into data folder the same directory as the code.

-📊 Data Structure:
+## 📊 Data Structure:
 - This dataset contains information about the cost of living in almost 5000 cities across the world.
 The data were gathered by scraping Numbeo's website (https://www.numbeo.com).
 - The cost-of-living.csv dataset contains a data dictionary with a 55 columns, description and values.
 See the 6 first collumns in this screenshot below:

 ![img.png](img.png)

-📁 Directory structure:
+## 📁 Directory structure:

-This aplication have modulate organization like the structure below:
+This application have modulate organization like the structure below:
 ```
 cost_of_living_app/
 ├── app.py                     # main application with Streamlit